pegasusheavy/vscode-tamagotchi/README.md

 - Balance playtime with rest - too much playing exhausts your pet
 - Stats continue to decay (slowly) even when VSCode is closed
 - If your pet dies, use the Reset command to hatch a new egg
+- Try different color presets to find your favorite look!
+- Mix themes and colors for unique combinations

 ## License

 MIT License - Copyright (c) 2025 Pegasus Heavy Industries LLC

 See [LICENSE](LICENSE) for details.